-- When a call comes from the school (or District), the message recipient's caller ID will display the school (or District's) name or phone number. - When listening to a message, background noise may cause the system to stop and start over.
+- When a call comes from the school (or District), the message recipient's caller ID will display the school (or District's) phone number. - When listening to a message, background noise may cause the system to stop and start over.
 Blackboard Connect is carefully tuned to determine whether a person or an answering machine/voicemail has been reached, and background noise may affect the delivery of the message.
-If possible, move to a quiet area, or press the mute button on your phone. - If you missed any part of a message, please stay on the line and press the"" (star) key on your phone to hear the entire message again.
-Alternatively, you can replay the latest message by dialing (855) 473-7529. - Please be aware that the Blackboard Connect service cannot currently dial an extension (this will be available in the near future), so be sure the numbers you provide are direct lines.
+If possible, move to a quiet area, or press the mute button on your phone. - If you missed any part of a message, please stay on the line and press the \text{} (star) key on your phone to hear the entire message again.
+Alternatively, you can replay the latest message by dialing 855 473-7529. - Please be aware that the Blackboard Connect service cannot currently dial an extension so be sure the numbers you provide are direct lines.